by Dave Wendland, vice president strategic relations, for Retail Environments

 Consumer demand

 For many shoppers, selecting a sustainable product has become a priority.
 People buy designer handbags not only because they like the style, but also because of what it conveys to the world when it’s on their arm and the social status the product implies.
 Prius owners proudly reported that the primary reasons for purchasing the car are because it “makes a statement about me” and that “it shows the world that its owner cares.”
-Such is the case with sustainability: Consumers are proud of the personal commitment and stance they have exercised depiction of sustainabilityregarding the environment and the planet as a whole.
+Such is the case with sustainability: Consumers are proud of the personal commitment and stance they have exercised regarding the environment and the planet as a whole.

 In particular, plastics have fallen out of favor for consumers in recent years.
 But alternatives may be more expensive than traditional packaging options and tend to be less effective.
 With those trade-offs in mind, companies are grappling with a delicate balance, coupled with stringent regulations that are expected by 2025.The Kearny study also found that companies could be doing more to clearly explain the environmental impact of their products.
 Additionally, pro-environmental impacts should be considered when it comes to packaging, promotional materials, displays, and shipping containers.